-- One copy of each entry must be sent to each of the following committee members and clearly labeled “Rosenberg Prize Entry.”
+- One copy of each entry must be sent to each committee member and clearly labeled “Rosenberg Prize Entry.”
 Print copies preferred unless otherwise indicated.
 If only e-copy is available, please contact review committee members beforehand to arrange submission format.

 For questions, please contact the Prize Administrator.

 Send one copy to each committee member and complete the prize submission form (above).

 The Consuming Temple: Jews, Department Stores, and the Consumer Revolution in Germany, 1880–1940 (Cornell Univ.
 Press)

 Paul Lerner’s book is a model of interdisciplinary scholarship, combining literary and visual materials along with psychology and economic history to explore the role of Jewish-owned department stores in German culture.
 As his study reveals, these “temples” of consumption transformed consumerism in Germany while also becoming a focus for anxiety about the rising forces of modernization and urbanization.
 In telling this story, Lerner unpacks the department store experience to reveal how it both reflected and shaped aspects of German culture as diverse as gender relations, crime, and aesthetics.
 The committee was impressed with Lerner’s deep research, rich source base, and lucid prose.
 His book stands out as one that makes a significant contribution not only to Jewish diaspora history but also to German studies and the history of consumption.